jose-villegas/website-hugo/content/post/tileswaltz.md

 Tile's Waltz is a game I started developing alone during quarantine for the COVID-19 crisis.
 It's a puzzle game with a focus on memorization, you remove pieces from the level, when that piece is removed other pieces move to take their place, using this mechanic you need to combine 3 or more pieces of the same color to get combos or powerful power ups.
 The game still in-development.
 <!--more-->

-The idea for the game came to me while bored on quarantine, I was watching a necklace my mom bought me when I was a teenager, this necklace is made of little pieces that look like the tiles in the game.
+The idea for the game came to me while I was watching a wristband my mom bought me long ago, a bit of quarantine boredom basically, this wristband is made of little pieces that look like the tiles in the game.
 So I started to imagine what kind of game I could make with this shape.
 The game source code can be found [here on my GitHub](https://github.com/jose-villegas/TilesWaltz).
 The APK releases can be found [here](https://github.com/jose-villegas/TilesWaltz/releases)

-I was already wanting to have a game idea since I needed to get better at some Unity frameworks, so once I got the core gameplay draft written I started developing the game.
+I was already wanting to have a game idea since I wanted to practica some Unity frameworks, so once I got the core gameplay draft written I started developing the game.

 In Tile's Waltz you play in a isometric perspective environment with a level made of tiles that are interconnected with each other, verticality is added through the tiles orientation, a tile can be connected to another in the four cardinal directions, but when connected I can also be oriented as going up, down or just staying plain.
 As seen here: